openclonk/openclonk/README.windows.txt

 contents of its include dir to the include dir of your MinGW installation, and pass --with-directx to configure below.

+Start msys (your MinGW directory, e.g. C:\MinGW -> msys.bat),
-Start msys, cd to this directory, and execute:
+cd to this directory, and execute:

     ./autogen.sh && ./configure && make